altimmons/LangNotes/Python.md

 A mapping object maps hashable values to arbitrary objects.
 Mappings are mutable objects.
 There is currently only one standard mapping type, the dictionary.
 (For other containers see the built-in list, set, and tuple classes, and the collections module.)

-A dictionary’s keys are almost arbitrary values.
+A dictionary's keys are almost arbitrary values.
 Values that are not hashable, that is, values containing lists, dictionaries or other mutable types (that are compared by value rather than by object identity) may not be used as keys.

  As of 3.7 dictionaries have a stable order, as opposed to a random order in prior versions.